Optimizing Tesseract for Faded Receipt Text

 enhanced = clahe.apply(img)

-# Adaptive thresholding outperforms Otsu on flattened histograms
+# Adaptive (per-region) threshold beats Otsu on a flattened histogram.

 binary = cv2.adaptiveThreshold(